-Students who provide clinical care, treatment, or any other services to NS-EEH and/or its patients on Campus or in any other of the Program clinical sites and who are eligible to be exempted from NS-EEH vaccine requirements pursuant to a Medical or Religious Exemption request under Federal and State law must submit a signed copy of the Non-Employee Vaccine Exemption Form and follow the guidelines contained therein.
-Ask Bill for a copy of the form.
+Students who provide clinical care, treatment, or any other services to Endeavor Health and/or its patients on Campus or in any other of the Program clinical sites and who are eligible to be exempted from Endeavor Health vaccine requirements pursuant to a Medical or Religious Exemption request under Federal and State law must submit a signed copy of the Non-Employee Vaccine Exemption Form and follow the guidelines contained therein.
+Ask the Clinical Coord. for a copy of the form.

-For requests that meet the criteria for a religious or medical exemption, reasonable accommodations will be granted where they do not cause NS-EEH undue hardship or pose a direct threat to the health and safety of others based on an individual assessment including the student's role, workplace setting, and/or other appropriate factors.
+For requests that meet the criteria for a religious or medical exemption, reasonable accommodations will be granted where they do not cause Endeavor Health undue hardship or pose a direct threat to the health and safety of others based on an individual assessment including the student's role, workplace setting, and/or other appropriate factors.